Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 - Begin peeling off the transfer tape by pulling slowly at a flat angle against itself, not upwards or away from the vehicle.

-- If any part of the sticker lifts with the tape, lay it back down and apply pressure again before attempting to peel further.
+- If any part of the car sticker lifts with the tape, lay it back down and apply pressure again before attempting to peel further.

 - Continue this process until you’ve successfully removed all transfer tape.